 Due to the enormous need among the public, a wide variety of diets have appeared.
-One of these is known as the Calorie Restriction with Optimal Nutrition or CRON diet, also known under several other names such as the Longevity diet and the Anti-Aging Plan.
+One of these is known as the Calorie Restriction with Optimal Nutrition (CRON) diet, also known under several other names such as the longevity diet and the anti-aging Plan.

-Regardless of what name is used, the CRON diet is a type of diet involving calorie restriction without malnutrition to yield various health benefits.
+Regardless of what name is used, the CRON diet is a type of diet involving calorie restriction without malnutrition to yield a number of health benefits.
 It advocates eating certain types of foods which are high in nutrients, but also low in calories.
-However, most people will need to eat less in practice than what they are used to.
+It varies from person to person, but most people will need to eat less in practice than what they're used to.

-Depending on several factors such as an individual's body fat content, the amount of calories per day is reduced by about 20 to 35 percent.
-Consumption allowed could be around 1800 calories, which is significantly less than what most adults usually have each day.
+Depending on several factors, such as an individual's body fat content, the amount of calories per day is reduced by about 20 to 35 percent.
+Consumption allowed could be around 1800 calories, which is significantly less than what most adults usually have on an average day.

 The CRON diet is notable for its objectives.
-Like other types of calorie restriction such as fasting, the CRON diet offers various health benefits such as improved memory.
-However, unlike other diets, the CRON diet is more than just about losing weight.
-On the contrary, it goes much further.
+Like other forms of calorie restriction, for instance fasting, the CRON diet offers various health benefits such as improved memory.
+However, unlike other diets, the CRON diet is more than just about losing or controlling weight.
+On the contrary, it actually goes much further.

-The CRON diet is not so much about losing weight, but its primary objective is actually to slow down the aging process in humans.
-The CRON diet is not supposed to be a temporary, but actually a permanent change.
-It is more of a lifestyle that people need to adopt.
-In order to continue to see its benefits, someone must follow the CRON diet without stopping.
+The CRON diet is not so much about losing weight, but about slowing down the aging process in humans.
+The CRON diet is not supposed to be a temporary measure like other diets, but a permanent change.
+It is more like a different lifestyle that people need to adopt.
+To continue reaping the benefits, someone must follow the CRON diet without stopping.

-By slowing the aging process, the CRON diet promises that a person can look younger, live longer and healthier.
+By slowing down the aging process, the CRON diet promises that you will look younger, live longer and healthier.
 These are of course highly desirable objectives, which explains why the CRON diet is so fascinating to some people.

 Is the CRON diet proven or just a theory?

-Calorie restriction is based on medical studies that have shown since the 1930s that restricting the amount of calories allowed can slow the aging process in some animals.
+The CRON diet is based on some medical studies that have shown since the 1930s that restricting the amount of calories allowed can slow the aging process in some animals.
 These experiments, conducted several times on animal species such as rodents, have resulted in a longer lifespan and increased health.

 In the case of rodents, average lifespan was increased by about a third using calorie restriction.
 The rodents involved seemed to suffer less from adverse health conditions that would normally be expected from animals at such an age.

-While there are some medical studies that suggest calorie restriction leads to longer life, there are other medical studies with findings that suggest that is not the case.
+While there are some medical studies that suggest calorie restriction leads to an increased lifespan, there are other medical studies with findings that suggest that is not the case.
 These contradictions can be frustrating, but are common and part of scientific research.

 Trying to prove that calorie restriction results in longer life is problematic for several reasons.
 First, the lifespan of individual people is not uniform, but can vary greatly.
 People would have to spend a lifetime restricting their eating habits for reliable results, which is very difficult in practice.

-Just because some people live for a very long time does not mean that's necessarily because of the CRON diet.
+Just because some people live for a very long time does not mean that it's thanks to the CRON diet.
 These people may have grown very old regardless of whether they had adopted the CRON diet or not.
 One must take into account that there's the possibility that other unforeseen factors may be at work.

-That does not mean calorie restriction may not lead to longer life.
-It just has not yet been proven conclusively at this point in the case of humans.
+That does not mean calorie restriction may not lead to longer life in humans.
+It just has not yet been proven conclusively at this point.
 More medical data is needed.
-The CRON diet in terms of living longer is more of a theory or a hypothesis than actual proven fact.
+As a result, the CRON diet in terms of living longer is more of a theory or a hypothesis than actual proven fact.

-Yet despite this, the CRON diet and its lofty promises have managed to gain a number of followers around the world.
-These people believe in the CRON diet and are convinced in what it can do for them.
+Yet despite all of this, the CRON diet and its lofty promises have managed to gain a number of followers all around the world.
+They believe in the CRON diet and are convinced in what it can do for them.
 However, there are reasons why that may not be such a good thing.

-Can the CRON diet and calorie restriction be bad for your health?
+Can the CRON diet or too much calorie restriction be bad for your health?

 Some people may not like the feeling of being hungry all the time.
 These are some measures that can be used to mitigate these effects, but there is always the possibility that you will often feel hungry if you follow the CRON diet.